HexaCluster/oid2bytea/README.md

 Be adviszd to make a backup of your tables with large objects oid columns before running this tool.
 They will be dropped unless you use the `--no-drop` option.

-#### Remote
+#### remote

-in this mode oid2bytea will migrate the local oid column to a remote database with the same structure except that the oid column have been replaced by a bytea column of the same name.
+In this mode oid2bytea will migrate the local oid column to a remote database with the same structure except that the oid column have been replaced by a bytea column of the same name.
 To use the remote mode you just have to set the remote command line options (`-D`, `-H`, `-P`, `-U`).
 The all the data of the table with the oid